Concrete18/easierexcel/Doc_Maker/docs.md

 If dictionary keys match existing columns within the set sheet, it will add the value to that column.

-Use `debug` to print info if a column in the `cell_dict` does not exist.

-Saves after change if `save` is True.

 #### delete_row Function
 Deletes row by `column_value`.

-`save` allows you to force a save after deleting a row.

 #### delete_column Function
 Deletes column by `column_name`.